pickr02/cumbria-moths/core/docs/docs-initial-steps.md

+# Initial steps
-THIS PAGE is under development and incomplete.
-It will take you through the initial steps of creating your own atlas website from the BRC GitHub repository by forking the repository and linking it to a GitHub pages site.
+The page will take you through the initial steps of creating your own atlas website from the BRC GitHub repository by forking the repository and linking it to a GitHub pages site.

 ## Overview of the main steps
 The main steps to create your own configurable atlas, hosted on GitHub, from a spreadsheet of biological records are: